-Does this financial product have a sustainable investment objective? •• ) 1 /es • • N lo sustaii in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy its objet have a sustain teristics and while it does not have as active a sustainable investment, it will minimum proportion of 2% of able investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective sustaiı make a minimum of nable investments with a objective:% The state of the s otes E/S characteristics, but will not iny sustainable investments
+Sustainable investment means an investment in an economic activity that contributes to an environmental or Does this financial product have a sust Yes ainable investment objective? social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+It will make a minimum of sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 40% of sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities .
+That Regulation does not lay down a list of It will make a minimum of sustainable investments with a social objective:% economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It promotes E/S characteristics, but will not make any sustainable investments